juju/docs/src/en/help-openstack.md

 network name or the UUID with the 'network' configuration option when bootstrapping a new controller.

-If there is an external network configured for instances and they could only be accessible via Floating IP on the external network, 'external-network' and 'use-floating-ip' options should be used.

 With the product-streams service running in your OpenStack Cloud, you are now ready to create a Juju controller: